Washington, Baltimore and Annapolis Electric Railway: Accidents

 On June 5, 1908, two of WB&A's single-car trains collided at Camp Parole, Maryland.
 Nine people died as a result of the crash, including Railroad Policeman J.G.
 Schriner.
 The trains were ferrying riders to and from the United States Naval Academy for graduation ceremonies at the time of the accident.

+On May 5, 1921, a work extra, headed by freight motor #7, collided head-on with the overdue passenger train #339 at Ferndale, Maryland.
+The ICC investigated and determined that the work extra was operating ahead of the passenger train without proper authority, and that the accident could have been avoided through the proper deployment and checking of timetables by the work extra crew.
+One employee was killed and ten passengers were injured in the wreck.